-Ocvri - Ocuri is a 1st century AD Roman military town at Ubrique in Cadiz province, Andalucia, Spain.
+Ocvri - Ocuri is a purpose built 1st century AD Roman military or garrison town at Ubrique in Cádiz province, Andalucia, Spain.
 It was probably built on top of an Iberian oppidum.

 View from forum